apache/superset/UPDATING.md

   files for production use cases!
 While we never really supported or should have tried to support docker-compose for production use cases, we now actively have taken a stance against supporting it.
 See the PR for details.
+- [24112](https://github.com/apache/superset/pull/24112): Python 3.10 is now the recommended python version to use, 3.9 still supported but getting deprecated in the nearish future.
+CI/CD runs on py310 so you probably want to align.
+If you use official dockers, upgrade should happen automatically.
 - [27697](https://github.com/apache/superset/pull/27697) [minor] flask-session bump leads to them deprecating `SESSION_USE_SIGNER`, check your configs as this flag won't do anything moving forward.